plasma-observatory-simulations/plasma-observatory-simulations.github.io/models/psc.rst

 Use cases
 ---------

-PSC has been used to perform kinetic simulations of magnetic field generation and collisionless shock formation in expanding laboratory plasmas [2]_, to study the formation of magnetic holes in the Earth's magentisheath [3]_, to study 3D magnetic reconnection events that occur as a result of the turbulent dynamics in the context of the solar wind [4]_, to study the effect of kinetis-scale fluctuations on a harris current sheet [5]_ and to study intermittency in simulations of turbulence using a multi-spacecraft analysis [6]_.
+PSC has been used to perform kinetic simulations of magnetic field generation and collisionless shock formation in expanding laboratory plasmas [2]_, to study the formation of magnetic holes in the Earth's magnetosheath [3]_, to study 3D magnetic reconnection events that occur as a result of the turbulent dynamics in the context of the solar wind [4]_, to study the effect of kinetic-scale fluctuations on a Harris current sheet [5]_ and to study intermittency in simulations of turbulence using a multi-spacecraft analysis [6]_.

 .. image:: Images_PSC/Agudelo_Rueda_2021_fig4.png
   :width: 400